 He is taken to St. Mungo’s Hospital for Magical Maladies, except that isn’t expanded upon until The Deathly Hallows when we also meet Neville’s parents.
 In The Order of the Phoenix, Neville reveals his parents were tortured into insanity by Bellatrix Lestrange.

-In the seventh book, but never in the film, we see Lockhart and Alice and Frank Longbotton in the same wing of this wizarding hospital.
+In the seventh book, but never in the film, we see Lockhart alongside Alice and Frank Longbottom in the same wing of this wizarding hospital.
 It’s an incredibly emotional scene where we actually slow down and see much darker sides of magic and its consequences, and it’s a shame we never got that resolution onscreen.

 The films do show us many of Tom Riddle/Lord Voldemort’s memories.
 From the diary Horcrux that almost killed Ginny Weasley to Dumbledore’s Pensieve trips, we are given a ton of this villain’s backstory.
 Yet that’s barely the half of it.

 Voldemort was conceived by a witch named Merope Riddle.
 Her family was abusive and Pure-Blood with implied inbreeding and ancestral ties to Salazar Slytherin.
 Voldemort’s father was … a muggle.
 With all Voldemort’s anti-muggle rhetoric, that’s a pretty shocking reveal.
 What’s more shocking — and disturbing — is that the relationship was not consensual.
 Merope used a love potion on Tom Riddle Sr., and it is theorized that Voldemort is unable to love because of that.

 Because of the twisted nature of this information, it makes sense why it didn’t make it into children’s movies.